 St. Mary has a strong school spirit.
 Students participate in many aspects of school life, and share a sense of community.
 We have a reputation of being an outstanding school with events and activities that allow students to shine and reveal their strengths and talents.

 School assemblies bring students and staff today to celebrate successes and discuss important school issues.
-Below is a schedule of our next assemblies:

 As part of our school's Code of Conduct, students are expected to: